tslenter/RSX-RSC/README.md

 ```

 ## 6. Installation
 a.
-Install a clean debian 9.x or Ubuntu 18.04.2 distro
+Install a clean debian 9.x or Ubuntu 18.04.2 LTS distro.

 b.
 Run the following commands: